Information-Warfare-Center/CSI-SIEM/README.md

 ```

 You can now open a web browser and navigate to one of the [Malcolm user interfaces](#UserInterfaceURLs).

-## <a name="UpgradePlan"></a>Upgrading Malcolm

-At this time there is not an "official" upgrade procedure for the CSI-SIEM using Malcolm.
-Updates will be added for each major update of the CSI-Linux OS, and will be maintained from this site.

 #### Monitoring Malcolm